ROCm-DS/hipDF/docs/install/BUILD.md

 ### Step 2: Clone the hipDF repository

-We create a work directory `/tmp/hipdf` and clone hipDF into this repository:
+Create a work directory `/tmp/hipdf` and clone hipDF into this repository:

 ```bash
 mkdir -p /tmp/hipdf # NOTE: feel free to adapt